 Short-Term Capital Gains Distributions

-In the previous scenario, in which you gained from buying and selling shares in the mutual fund, you can use any short-term gains you might realize against other capital losses to reduce your tax liability.
-That's important to know because it isn't quite the case when it comes to short-term capital gains distributions from a mutual fund.
+In the above scenario, you gained from buying and selling shares in the mutual fund.
+You can use any short-term gains you might realize against other capital losses to reduce your tax liability.
+That's important to know.
+It isn't quite the case when it comes to short-term capital gains distributions from a mutual fund.